keithwhor/nodal/README.md

 $ nodal db:migrate
 ```

-And your `dogs` table from the previous step should have been created.
+And your `persons` table from the previous step should have been created.

 If you want to undo a change, use: